agregory999/oci-policy-analysis/docs/source/mcp.md

 In the case of the standalone MCP Server, command line options are available, which control where to load the data from.
 For example, to load data from a specific OCI Profile or from a local cache.
 Also, there is a a switch to control STDIO or Streamable HTTP

-## MCP using STDIO
+## MCP Architectures

 Many popular MCP tools allow a sub-process to run, using the STDIO mechanism.
-Here is the architecture for this:
+Others expect you to have an MCP Server running and they will conenct.
+Both architectures are shown here:

+### MCP via STDIO:

+MCP Clients start the subprocess for MCP, and it loads its data, runs as an embedded python process, and the client sends and receives over Standard IO.

 ```mermaid
 flowchart LR